Levy Konigsberg

 Levy Konigsberg is an American-based law firm that was established in 1985.
 The company is known for a number of high-profile cases in the United States.
 Its practice areas include asbestos litigation, qui tam, lead poisoning, sexual abuse, tobacco litigation, medical malpractice, and negligence.
 In 2015, Levy Konigsberg was recognized as one of the 50 Law Firms in the 2015 Elite Trial Lawyers list by The National Law Journal.

 In March 2020, Levy Konigsberg announced plans to relocate its headquarters to 605 Third Avenue in Murray Hill.

 Recognition

 The firm was recognized as one of the 50 Law Firms in the 2015 Elite Trial Lawyers list by The National Law Journal.

-Donations and patient referrals

-In 2013, the Wall Street Journal reported that the law firm had made donations to the medical community for mesothelioma research.
-Dr. Harvey Pass stated during an interview that he often recommended Levy Konigsberg and several other firms to sufferers.
-According to the article, Jerome H. Block, a partner at Levy Konigsberg stated, "the firm donates money without any promise of referrals.
-But he doesn't see anything wrong with doctors recommending attorneys with good reputations".